Jeepers-Gitters/OXE_EAcc/README.md

 # OXE_EAcc
- Alcatel-Lucent OmniPCX Enterprise Ethernet Real-Time accounting tickets Processor script written in PowerShell
+ Alcatel-Lucent OmniPCX Enterprise PABX Ethernet Real-Time accounting tickets Processor script written in PowerShell
 # Notes
 * Written in PowerShell
 * No DNS support, only IP-address of CPU supported
 * No support of spatial redundancy at the moment
+* Writes CDR, MAO and VoIP tickets in files.
+No processing of VoIP files at the moment
 * Tested only on Windows
 # Installation
  Copy .ps1 and eacc.ini files to any folder you like, change parameters in eacc.ini file